udacity/ud615/labs/creating-and-managing-services.md

 curl -k https://<EXTERNAL_IP>:31000
 ```

-## Exercise: Remove the Required Label
+## Tutorial: Remove Labels from Pods

 In this exercise you will observe what happens when a required label is removed from a Pod.